Wednesday, December 5, 2012

 as dry and springy as a speck of dust

-and drop in a
+and drop in a womb-like cup

-an embryo
+an embryo embedded

 with a replica of love apples